mdprana/Realtime-Face-Emotion-Recognition-Using-GLCM-and-ANN/README.md

 This is a Python 3 based project to display facial expressions (happy, sad, anger, fear, disgust, surprise, neutral, contempt) by performing fast & accurate face detection with OpenCV using a pre-trained neural networks face detector model shipped with the library.

 The model is trained on the **AffectNet** dataset which was published on kaggle.
-This dataset consists of 29042 RGB pictures, 96x96 sized face images with 8 emotions - angry, disgusted, fearful, happy, neutral, sad, surprise, and contempt
+This dataset consists of 29042 RGB pictures, 96x96 sized face images with 8 emotions - angry, disgusted, fearful, happy, neutral, sad, surprise, and contempt.

 ## Dataset